hippke/wotan/docs/source/Python interface.rst

 :estimator: *(str, default='biweight')* Choice of robust estimator.
 Choices: ``biweight`` (Tukey Bisquared Weight), ``huber``, ``theil_sen``
 :sigma_clip_upper: *(float, default=3)* Threshold for values to be clipped.
 Values which are this number of standard deviations above the mean (within the current window) will be replaced with ``NaN``
 :sigma_clip_lower: *(float, default=20)* Threshold for values to be clipped.
 Values which are this number of standard deviations below the mean (within the current window) will be replaced with ``NaN``
+:gap_threshold: *(float, default=max_window)* Gaps in time larger than this value will be taken to separate the time series into segments which will be detrended separately.

 Returns